 Marketing is the foundation to growing your podcast.
 You need to have a plan where your social media, website, and email strategies work together to boost each other.

 Now, there are optimal release days and times for social media posts and emails.
-Ideally you schedule your podcast release time in coordination with your social media and email release time. 📆
+Ideally you schedule your podcast release time in coordination with your social media and email release time.
+This is especially important if you do private podcast content. 📆

 For example, let’s say you get your most email opens on Monday mornings, your most social media interactions on Friday afternoon, and your most new downloads on Saturday afternoons.
 That means you need to plan the content of these posts and emails accordingly.
 Based on this data, it might be a good idea to release new episodes on Saturday at midday, send an email with the link to the new episode early Monday morning, and post a sneak peek post on Friday.